arshad-yaseen/react-animate-presence/README.md

 ## The problem

 While animating a modal opening in React is straightforward, adding closing animations is challenging.
 Exit animations are tricky because components typically unmount immediately.
-A common workaround is keeping the element mounted, but this can impact performance and accessibility, as hidden interactive elements may remain focusable.
+A common workaround is keeping the element mounted, but this can impact performance and accessibility.

 ## The solution